AnWeber/httpyac/README.md

 <img src="https://httpyac.github.io/favicon.png" alt="HttpYac" />
 </p>

-# Http Yac - Yet another Rest Client
+# httpYac - Yet another Rest Client

 > httpyac CLI provides a command line interface to execute *.http and *.rest files.
 This can be used to quickly execute a single *.http file, but also to execute all files in a folder.